squashql/squashql/README.md

 ## Compatibility

-AITM is currently compatible with [Apache Spark](https://spark.apache.org/), [ClickHouse](https://clickhouse.com/) and [BigQuery](https://cloud.google.com/bigquery/).
+SquashQL is currently compatible with [Apache Spark](https://spark.apache.org/), [ClickHouse](https://clickhouse.com/) and [BigQuery](https://cloud.google.com/bigquery/).

 ### Configuration

-To connect AITM to your database you will first have to import the associated maven module and defined in your java project a `QueryEngine` and `Datasatore` by picking the correct implementations.
+To connect SquashQL to your database you will first have to import the associated maven module and defined in your java project a `QueryEngine` and `Datasatore` by picking the correct implementations.
 Then declare a bean that returns the `QueryEngine` instance.